wren-lang/wren/doc/site/getting-started.markdown

  *  **The virtual machine.** This is the core chunk of C that executes Wren source code.
 It is just a library, not a standalone application.
 It's designed to be [embedded][] in a larger host application.
 It has no dependencies beyond the C standard library.
-You can is use as a static library, shared library, or simply compile the source into your app.
+You can use it as a static library, shared library, or simply compile the source into your app.

  *  **The command line executable.** Wren also ships with a CLI wrapper around